 Type: Extended dome ⸱ Interior Space: 86 sq. ft. ⸱ Peak Height: 80 inches ⸱ Weight: 20 lbs.
 15 oz.

-The NF Wawona 6 is among the most livable shelters out there and the perfect tent for families who require a little extra space for gear or R&R.
+The NF Wawona 6 is among the most livable family tents out there and the perfect tent for families who require a little extra space for gear or R&R.

 The Wawona has a whopping 86 sq. ft. of interior space, 44.7 sq. ft. of vestibule space, a peak height of 80”, and a ton of storage pockets to help you keep your gear organized and the tent floor free of clutter.

-Unlike many dome-style tents, the Wawona has particularly steep walls, more like those on a tunnel tent.
+In testing, we loved the Wawona’s steep walls.
 This means that it boasts the structural solidity of dome tents but maximizes headroom by reducing the degree of curvature either side of center.
 This allows you to move around inside without having to hunch, which is a huge boon for livability.

-The previous version of the Wawona’s main shortcoming was its use of a partial-coverage rainfly.
+The previous version of the Wawona’s main shortcoming was its a partial-coverage rainfly.
 While the fly in the new version doesn’t cover the whole tent, it covers enough to ensure you’ll stay dry even in heavy downpours.
-The only other potential downside to this tent is that it has only one door (one, however, that’s big enough to drive a small vehicle through).
+The only other potential downside is that it has only one door (one, however, that’s big enough to drive a small vehicle through).

 While a solid performer in wet weather, the Wawona comes into its own in hot weather.
 That huge vestibule means you can leave the door open to boost airflow without letting in bugs, while the large ceiling vents and mesh canopy keep stuffiness and condensation at bay when temps and humidity are high.